U.S. flag

 Molecular Pathogenesis

-POT1 encodes protection of telomeres protein 1 (POT1), which together with other components of the telomere associated protein complex (shelterin), regulates telomerase access to the telomere and suppresses the DNA damage response.
+POT1 encodes protection of telomeres protein 1 (POT1), which together with other components of the telomere-associated protein complex (shelterin), regulates telomerase access to the telomere and suppresses the DNA damage response.
 POT1 interacts with the single-stranded part of telomeric DNA, an interaction strengthened by POT1 binding to TPP1 [Gong et al 2020].
 The protein contains four main domains [Gong et al 2020]:

-• OB3 fold; important for POT1-TPP1 interaction
+• OB3 fold, which is important for POT1-TPP1 interaction;

 Disruption of single-stranded DNA binding and/or TPP1 binding domains have been shown to lead to lengthened telomeres, which are believed to lead to increased tumorigenesis via three putative mechanisms:

-• Longer telomeres could delay replicative senescence, increase the replicative lifespan of cells, and thus lead to the accumulation of pathogenic variants.
+• Longer telomeres could delay replicative senescence, increase the replicative life span of cells, and thus lead to the accumulation of pathogenic variants;

-• Longer telomeres predispose to fragility and genomic instability.
+• Longer telomeres predispose to fragility and genomic instability;

 • Chromosomal aberrations, such as sister telomere fusions, have been reported in cells with abnormal POT1.